DaniTRDev/ezGTAUnpacker/README.md

+# OUTDATED
+I'll post the new 'data.json' as soon as I can.

 # ezUnpacker
 This project aims to decrypt the executable statically (without dumping) and fix various things to ensure correct analysis in RE softwares.